gadventures/django-gapi-hooked/README.md

             # Just an example ...
             my_queue.push(event=event)

+You can also break up the handlers logically by resource.
+Before dispatching the event to `handle_webhook_event`, `WebhookReceiverView` will attempt to find and call a method called `handle_<resource_name>` -- for instance, `handle_itineraries` or `handle_profiles`.
+If no resource-specific handler is found, we fall back to using `handle_webhook_event`:

+    from hooked import WebhookReceiverView

+    class MyReceiver(WebhookReceiverView):
+        def handle_profiles(self, event):
+            # Do some profile-specific things...
+            profile_task.push(event=event)

+        def handle_webhook_event(self, event):
+            # Just an example ...
+            my_queue.push(event=event)

-Or, you can use Signals to de-couple how webhooks are handled.
+Alternately, you can use Signals to de-couple how webhooks are handled.
 This is useful for larger projects that may handle specific resources differently.

     from hooked import webhook_event